istana/libnss-maria/README.md

 The result is in `./Debug/src` or `./Release/src`directory.

-## Build && Test in Docker

-`docker-compose up`
-`./scripts/build-docker.sh`

-The result is in `./Debug/src` directory.

 ## Build && Test on a Linux system

-Required libraries for building the library and test:
+Required libraries for building the library and test, browse `docker/Dockerfile*` to see required packages for other distros:

 ```
 apt-get install coreutils build-essential cmake libmariadb-dev libconfig-dev syslog-ng-dev bats